 A.17.2.1 Availability of information processing facilities Information processing facilities MUST be implemented with redundancy sufficient to meet availability requirements.
 Do information processing facilities have sufficient redundancy to meet the organisations availability requirements?
-Implicit AR ı CI A.18 Compliance A.18.1 Compliance with legal and contractual requirements To avoid breaches of legal, statutory, regulatory or cand of any security requirements. contractual obligations related to information security Implicit A.18.1.1 Identification of applicable legislation and All relevant legislative statutory, regulatory, contractual requirements and the organisation's approach to meet these requirements MUST be Has the organisation identified and documented all relevant legislative, regulatory or contractual requirements related to security?
+Implicit AR CI A.18 Compliance A.18.1 Compliance with legal and contractual requirements To avoid breaches of legal, statutory, regulatory, or and of any security requirements. o avoid breaches of legal, statutory, regulatory, or contractual obligations related to information security nd of any security requirements.
+A.18.1.1 Identification of applicable legislation and All relevant legislative statutory, regulatory, contractual requirements and the organisation's approach to meet these requirements MUST be 1.
+Has the organisation identified and documented all relevant legislative, regulatory, or contractual requirements related to security?
 Implicit AR I CI contractual requirements explicitly identified, documents and kept up to date for each information systems and the organisation.
 2. Is compliance documented?
-AR I CI A.18.1.2 Intellectual Appropriate procedures MUST be implemented to ensure compliance with legislative, regulatory and contractual requirements related to intellectual Does the organisation keep a record of all intellectual property rights and use of proprietary software products?
+AR I CI A.18.1.2 Intellectual Appropriate procedures MUST be implemented to ensure compliance with legislative, regulatory, and contractual requirements related to intellectual 1.
+Does the organisation keep a record of all intellectual property rights and use of proprietary software products?
 Implicit AR I CI property rights property rights and use of proprietary software products.
-2. Does the organisation monitor for the use of unlicensed software? · AR I CI A.18.1.3 Protection of records Records MUST be protected from loss, destruction, falsification, unauthorised access and unauthorised release, in accordance with legislatory, regulatory, contractual and business requirements.
-Are records protected from loss, destruction, falsification and unauthorised access or release in accordance with legislative, regulatory, contractual and business requirements?
-Implicit AR I CI Privacy and protection of Privacy and protection of personally identifiable information MUST be ensured as required in Is personal data identified and appropriately classified?
-E 11.11 AR I CI A.18.1.4 personally identifiable information relevant legislation and regulation where applicable.
-2. Is personal data protected in accordance with relevant legislation?
-Explicit AR I CI A.18.1.5 Regulation of cryptographic controls Cryptographic controls MUST be in compliance with all relevant agreements, legislation and regulations.
-Are cryptographic controls protected in accordance with all relevant agreements, legislation and regulations?
+2. Does the organisation monitor for the use of unlicensed software? · AR I CI A.18.1.3 Protection of records Records MUST be protected from loss, destruction, falsification, unauthorised access, and unauthorised release, in accordance with legislative, regulatory, contractual, and business requirements.
+Are records protected from loss, destruction, falsification and unauthorised access or release in accordance with legislative, regulatory, contractual, and business requirements?
+Implicit AR I CI Privacy and protection of Privacy and protection of personally identifiable information MUST be ensured as required in 1.
+Is personal data identified and appropriately classified?
+AR I CI A.18.1.4 personally identifiable information elevant legislation and regulation where 2.
+Is personal data protected in accordance with relevant legislation and regulation where 2.
+Is personal data protected in accordance with Explicit AR I CI A.18.1.5 Regulation of cryptographic controls Cryptographic controls MUST be compliant with all relevant agreements, legislation, and regulations.
+Are cryptographic controls protected in accordance with all relevant agreements, legislation, and regulations?
 Implicit AR I CI